Rocket Internet shares slide on stock market debut

 "A professional investor needs to decide it he can live with the risk and volatility," he added.

-The IPO organizers pinned Rocket's performance to a subdued stock market as well as the listing of Zalando, a company launched by Rocket Internet, which was down about 14 percent on Thursday after closing at exactly its issue price on Wednesday
+The IPO organisers pinned Rocket's performance to a subdued stock market as well as the listing of Zalando, a company launched by Rocket Internet, which was down about 14 percent on Thursday after closing at exactly its issue price on Wednesday.

-"The poor performance of the Zalando shares in their debut clearly weighed on Rocket Internet," said one of the IPO organizers, asking not to be named.
+"The poor performance of the Zalando shares in their debut clearly weighed on Rocket Internet," said one of the IPO organisers, asking not to be named.

 Rocket says it can launch a company within 100 days by drawing on its expertise in areas such as finance, communications, marketing and business intelligence, helping it start an average of three to six new firms a year.